 Dr. Mary Galloway has been associated with our veterinary hospitals since 1995, and currently is a relief veterinarian for us.
 She has had a long history of involvement with companion animal training and canine reproduction, initially as a successful obedience competitor and later as a breeder of Shetland Sheepdogs (Shelties).
 Prior to and during veterinary school, she worked as a companion animal trainer.
 She is also the owner of Fairhill Veterinary Services, providing reproduction and behavioral counseling.

-Michele Krause graduated from Northern Virginia Community College in 1987, receiving her A.A.S. in Veterinary Technology.
-She has been with the Gunston Animal Hospital practice since October 1998 and is now the Senior Licensed Veterinary Technician and Clinical Manager.
+Michele Booth graduated from Northern Virginia Community College in 1987, receiving her A.A.S. in Veterinary Technology.
+She has been with the Gunston Animal Hospital practice since October 1998 and is now the Senior Veterinary Technician and Clinical Manager.
 Michele has a special interest in anesthesia and dentistry.
-She is always looking for ways to gain more veterinary knowledge and participates in many continuing education opportunities.
-She has a love for Great Danes and enjoys seeing them when they come to the veterinary clinic.
-She has a Harlequin Great Dane, Ruby, and a Cavachon, Buster.
-Michele lives in the Alexandria area with her beautiful daughter, Kelsey, two dogs and two cats.
-In her spare time, she enjoys horseback riding at Meadowood Stables in Lorton.
+She also participates with many continuing education opportunities and loves improving her veterinary knowledge and skills.

 Andrea Tiede started working as kennel attendant at Dale City Animal Hospital in 1997.
 After a few months, she quickly became a veterinary assistant.
 Andrea had always wanted to be a veterinarian.
 After working at the hospital for awhile, she decided that she preferred nursing over becoming a doctor.
 She decided to pursue becoming a licensed veterinary technician after graduating high school.
 She graduated from Hylton Senior High School in 1999 with an advanced diploma.
 After high school, Andrea went to Northern Virginia Community College and received her A.A.S. in Veterinary Technology in 2002.
 Andrea is the senior licensed veterinary technician and clinical supervisor at Dale City Animal Hospital.